JanneMattila/www/docs/_posts/2023/10/2023-10-30-automating-maintenance-tasks-part1.markdown

 ## Summary

-This post contained _one_ example of how you can use Azure Functions and PowerShell for managing your maintenance tasks.
+This post demonstrated _one_ example of how you can use Azure Functions and PowerShell for managing your maintenance tasks.
 You can use this same model for many other use cases as well.